 - Two large pockets with dividers on the sides of the tent make for easy gear storage

-- The tall middle pole makes for a spacious and easy to stand in tent
+- The tall middle pole makes for a spacious and easy to stand in the tent

 - High-quality sewing and joinery ensure the tent is fully waterproof